 "Who does that?
 Like who gives their number on a napkin and tells someone to call them or something.
 That's just weird.
 I'm not taking his number... but I don't know, maybe I shouldn't have done that."

-35 minutes later, we arrive at a party and Allison is in the process of calling a taxi, because as she explains, "she's [now] willing to go back to the restaurant and dig through the trash" since she apparently liked Ryan so much and realized that she shouldn't have been an "idiot" tossed his number.
+35 minutes later, we arrive at a party and Allison is in the process of calling a taxi, because as she explains, "she's [now] willing to go back to the restaurant and dig through the trash" since she apparently liked Ryan so much and realized that she shouldn't have been an "idiot" and tossed his number.

 Claire, sitting right here, says the rest of the story went like this-

-"We got back to "[Il] Pastaio" and Alli, who's drunk, runs to trash can and begins digging through it.
+"We got back to "[Il] Pastaio" and Alli, who's drunk, runs to the trash can and begins digging through it.
 She literally takes all the trash out of it but still can't find his number.
 We then went into the restaurant and I had her wash her hands and put herself back together and stop crying.
 After about 10 minutes, she settles down and gets a phone call from [another girl].
-While she is talking to the [another girl], I walk into the restaurant and find Ryan.
+While she is talking to the [other girl], I walk into the restaurant and find Ryan.
 He is happy to see me and gives me his number to give Allison.
 He also says, "I hope I see her again." and he evens ask if "she would go for him" because "he didn't think he was good looking enough to get a girl like her..."♦

 Then I went back into the bathroom to tell Alli the good news.
 She was happy and we leave.
-The rest of night Alli is on cloud 9 and even telling everyone that she met a "special guy" at dinner.
+The rest of the night Alli is on cloud 9 and even telling everyone that she met a "special guy" at dinner.
 Later that night, she deletes his number from her and my cell phone and explains "he probably thinks I'm a freak since I somehow lost his number and you had to ask again."

 Later that week, Alli was texting Claire to see if she somehow still had Ryan's number and that she was "so dumb" for losing (aka getting rid of it) it 2 times."